marekberith/MarkdownToPdf/README.md

 # MarkdownToPdf
-Tool for exporting Markdown files into PDF with UTF-8 encoding
+Tool for exporting Markdown files(can include HTML tags) into PDF with UTF-8 encoding

 How to run?